ayrat555/ayrat555.github.io/_posts/2020-06-28-you-dont-need-background-job-library.md

 ![img](/images/2020-06-28-iceberg.jpg)

+Update.
+A lot of things changed after I wrote this post.
+Here's a background jobs library for rust - [fang](https://github.com/ayrat555/fang)
+{: .notice--info}

 From the beginning of this year, I've been writing feed reader as a Telegram bot in Rust.
 Its functionality is simple: it allows a user to subscribe to RSS, Atom or JSON feeds and sends new feed items.

 I released it last month and I'm happy to report that it acquired some users and it functions perfectly.
 It's deployed at [https://t.me/el_monitorro_bot](https://t.me/el_monitorro_bot).
 Its code is available on Github - [el_monitorro](https://github.com/ayrat555/el_monitorro).
 Hopefully, I'll write a post about in the near future.